Skyfold/honors-main/README.md

 Note: the `AWS_HOST_ID` env uses `DOMAINNAME` to figure out which of the `hostedZones` is the right one.
 Just make sure the `DOMAINNAME` is only the domain.
 For example: gasworktesting **NOT** gasworktesting.com

 Note: The `ELB` env variable is filled with the first elastic load balancer it finds.
 I might be able to do something where I ask k8 what vpc the cluster is in and use that to filter the results, but for now just keep this is mind.

+### Pre-requisites

+The k8/PostgREST repo just has the deployment scrips, the PostgREST image itself you need to have on a docker registry where k8 can access it.
+I used the AWS's docker hub registry to host the image and GitLab-runner to build the image / upload the image.
+I have a separate repository that is a fork of PostgREST with my preliminary work for deploying the service, deployment images, build images and GitLab-runner's configuration.
+There is a Makefile that shows you how to upload the image from your local machine, but you have to build the docker image on linux for that to work.
+If you want to setup the GitLab-runner as I have, please see that section.

+Then you will need to update the `GIT_REVISION_POSTGREST` environment variable.

+In the PostgREST repo I have my fork that I built the PostgREST image with.
+Please see that repo for details on how to build the image.

 ### Summary of deployment commands